 FHWA requires both a state and local match.
 In accordance with Section 120 of Title 23, U.S.C. state may use certain toll revenue expenditures as a credit toward the non-federal matching share of all programs authorized by Title 23, (with the exception of Emergency Relief Program) and for transit programs authorized by Chapter 53 of Title 49, U.S.C.
 This is in essence a "soft match" provision that allows the federal share to be increased up to 100% to the extent credits are available."
-The "soft match" amount utilized to match the FHWA funding in this UPWP in Fiscal Year 22/23 is \$ \$1,138,550.
-For Fiscal Year 23/24 the "soft match" utilized to match FHWA funding is \$ \$660,310.
-This is an 18.07 percent non cash match.
+The "soft match" amount utilized to match the FHWA funding in this UPWP in Fiscal Year 22/231 is \$752,350.
+For Fiscal Year 23/24 the "soft match" utilized to match FHWA funding is \$513,968.
+This is an 18.07 percent non cash/ match.

-The FDOT and the North Florida TPO participate in the Consolidated Planning Grant Program (CPG).
+The FDOT and the North Florida TPO participate in the Consolidated Grant Program (CPG).
 The CPG enables FDOT, in cooperation with the MPO, FHWA, and FTA, to annually consolidate Florida's FHWA PL and FTA 5305(d) metropolitan planning fund allocations into a single grant that is administered by the FHWA Florida Division.
-These funds are annually apportioned to FDOT as the recipient and allocated to the TPO by FDOT utilizing formulas coordinated by the MPOs, FDOT, FHWA, in accordance with 23 CFR 420.109 and 49 U.S.C.
+These funds are annually apportioned to FDOT as the direct recipient and allocated to the MPO by FDOT utilizing formulas approved by the MPO, FDOT, FHWA, and FTA in accordance with 23 CFR 420.109 and 49 U.S.C.
 Chapter 53.
-The FDOT is fulfilling the required 18.07% non-federal share (match) using Toll Revenue Expenditures as credits for a soft match as permitted by 23 CFR 120(j) and FTA C 8100.1.
+The FDOT is fulfilling the CPG's required 18.07% non-federal share (match) using Transportation Development Credits as permitted by 23 CFR 120(j) and FTA C 8100.1D.

 A list of acronyms is included in this document.
-The Resolution dated May 12, 2022 is signed by the North Florida TPO is available in APPENDIX B.
+The Resolution dated (insert date) signed by the North Florida TPO is available in APPENDIX B.